Data-Science-for-Linguists-2022/Pragmatics-In-Video-Games/final_report.md

 1. Capture the pronouns wanted
 2. Analyze their frequencies and usage

 The original question centers around the 2nd person pronoun in particular because I wanted to see how that was used in-relation to the player, but the research ended up being more general, but still with a focus on _"you"_.
 I was easily able to get what I wanted using nothing but pure regular expressions, which were quite easy to make, see [here](https://nbviewer.org/github/Data-Science-for-Linguists-2022/Pragmatics-In-Video-Games/blob/main/notebooks/pronoun_freqs.ipynb#Exploring-Usage-of-the-2nd-Person-Pronoun) and [here](https://nbviewer.org/github/Data-Science-for-Linguists-2022/Pragmatics-In-Video-Games/blob/main/notebooks/pronoun_freqs.ipynb#Other-Pronouns) for them.
+I ignored forms like "y'all" or "ya" to try to focus more on the 2nd person singular, which was the most likely to be used with the player.

 For the 2nd person pronoun, I also capture in-use examples directly from the data using my [`concordances`](https://github.com/Data-Science-for-Linguists-2022/Pragmatics-In-Video-Games/blob/main/notebooks/notebook_funcs/notebook.py) function, which was specifically designed to capture instances of a given word or phrase and highlight them in random sentences from the text columns of my dataframes.
-Here are a couple samples from each game taken from the [original sample]() in the Jupyter Notebook.
+Here are a couple samples from each game taken from the [original sample]() in the Jupyter Notebook:

 **_TES Books_**
 | Author | Title | Concordance |